1. The Vijayanagara Empire was founded in ___________.

 Explanation: Their army was traditional but incorporated artillery and foreign horse trade.

-52. Horses for the Vijayanagara cavalry were mainly imported from:
+52. Horses for the Vijayanagara cavalry were mainly imported from___________.

 A) China